All Episodes

 Congratulations on your wedding.

-I wish you guys luck and feeding the thing.
+I wish you guys luck and see.

 Thank you.